 ORIGIN - The Algorithm for the assessment of food origin takes into account several factors that include the NOVA classification system for food on the basis of the nature, scope and purpose of the processing, recognized as a valid instrument for research, nutrition and public health policy and activities in the United Nations Food and (FAO) and Pan American Health Organization (PAHO / WHO), widely used worldwide in more than a hundred studies in Brazil, Canada, France, the United States, Australia, the United Kingdom and other Latin American and European countries.
 Furthermore, assessing the local or imported origin of food and raw materials for their production, farm production, bio-production, or the production of certified biodynamic farms.

 HEALTH AND NUTRITION - The algorithm for assessing the health and nutritional impact of foods focuses on factors such as nutrient profiling and nutrition classification in order to promote health and prevent disease, the presence of key contaminants, pesticides, hormones and antibiotics, and the health implications of certain food additives.
-The UK Department of Health's nutrition model, developed by the British Food Standards Agency (FSA) in collaboration with the British Heart Foundation and its Health Promotion Research Group at Oxford University is taken in the consideration.
+An internationally acknowledged NutriScore system of grades from A to E successfully used or to be used in France, Spain, Belgium, Germany and United Kingdom following the UK Department of Health's nutrition model, developed by the British Food Standards Agency (FSA) in collaboration with the British Heart Foundation and its Health Promotion Research Group at Oxford University in 2013 is taken into the consideration.
 The model uses a simple evaluation system that classifies balanced nutrition components that have been the subject of thorough scientific scrutiny, extensive consultation and review.
 It is supported by its independent Scientific Advisory Board on Nutrition (SACN) and a wide range of nutrition experts.
 It has also become the basis for restricting the broadcasting of television advertisements for products with a high content of fat, salt and sugar, aimed at children.
 The algorithm also takes into account the WHO World Health Organization (WHO) nutritional profile, World Health Organization (WHO) nutrition recommendations, the Codex Alimentarius Codex Committee on Food Additives and Contaminants, the Joint Expert Committee on Food Additives - JECFA, the European Economic Community (EEC) recommendation assessing the nutritional, hygienic and toxicological properties of chemicals and their effects on health, the recommendations of the American Food and Drug Administration (FDA) and the National Reference Laboratory for Food Additives in the EAA.
 It also takes into account the latest findings of the American Academy of Pediatricians (AAP) and University Washington (UW) and findings from the University of Southampton's study on FABICs that led to significant changes in the area of food processing and labeling in Britain and Europe, as well as the findings of the University of Aberdeen on the harmfulness of additives in food.

 SUSTAINABILITY - The food sustainability algorithm evaluates qualitative components such as the percentage of meat in meat products, quality class designation, breeding method (for eggs), fruit component in fruit drinks, yoghurt and other products, freshness and other qualitative factors.
 It also takes into account local and international certificates (such as Klasa a, Regional food, IFS, BRC, PDO, PGI, Guaranteed traditional recipe, Czech product, CEFF etc.), water use index, land use index, CO2 index , OXFAM sustainability index, Fairtrade certification, the Rainforest Alliance, the European Palm Oil Alliance, etc.), user voting (sensory data) and the transparency of production and raw materials through Blockchain Verification of Food Origin.